 At the end of the day, I go through this list and take one of the following actions:

-- Change the bullet to forward-pointing arrow for tasks that have to be moved to the next day
+- Change the bullet to a forward-pointing arrow for tasks that have to be moved to the next day

-- Change the bullet to backward-pointing arrow for tasks that are not required to be completed anytime soon and add that task to the Backlog section
+- Change the bullet to a backward-pointing arrow for tasks that are not required to be completed anytime soon and add that task to the Backlog section

 - Change the bullet to a tick for tasks that have been completed